Tykhyy's Conjecture on finite mapping class group orbits: Proof of Tykhyy's Conjecture

-The universal variations of Hodge structures from Lemma~\ref{lem:Zd+non-pullback-implies-values-in-integers} come in two flavours, depending on the signature of $h$.
+\begin{defn} \cm{When the local system associated to $\rho\colon\pi_1\Sigma\to\SL_2\C$ supports a variation of Hodge structures for \emph{any} choice of complex structure on $\Sigma$, or in short when $\rho$ comes from a variation of Hodge structures for any choice of complex structure on $\Sigma$, then we say that $\rho$ is a \emph{universal variation of Hodge structures}.} \end{defn} The universal variations of Hodge structures from Lemma~\ref{lem:Zd+non-pullback-implies-values-in-integers} come in two flavours, depending on the signature of $h$.
 If $h$ is of signature $(2,0)$ or $(0,2)$, then $\SU(h)\cong \SU(2)$ is compact and any representation valued in $\SU(h)$ is a universal variation of Hodge structures (the corresponding Higgs fields always vanish).
-If $h$ is of signature $(1,1)$, then $\SU(h)\cong\SL_2\R$ and $\rho$ is a universal variation of Hodge structures if and only if for every complex structure on $\Sigma$, there exists a holomorphic or anti-holomorphic $\rho$-equivariant map $\widetilde\Sigma\to \HH$.
-As shown by Deroin--Tholozan, DT representations are examples of universal variations of Hodge structures \cite[Theorem~5 and discussion thereafter]{deroin-tholozan}.
-As we'll explain in Section~\ref{sec:uVHS-implies-DT}, DT representations are actually characterized by this property.
+If $h$ is of signature $(1,1)$, then $\SU(h)\cong\SL_2\R$ and $\rho$ is a universal variation of Hodge structures if and only if for every complex structure on $\Sigma$, there exists a holomorphic or anti-holomorphic $\rho$-equivariant map $\widetilde\Sigma\to \HH$ \cm{which is non-constant}.
+As shown by Deroin--Tholozan, DT representations \cm{(Definition~\ref{defn:DT-representation})} are universal variations of Hodge structures \cite[Theorem~5]{deroin-tholozan}. \cm{Moreover, a representation $\rho\colon\pi_1\Sigma\to\psl$ with non-trivial elliptic peripheral monodromies which is a universal variation of Hodge structures is either a DT representation or an abelian representation~\cite[discussion after Theorem~5]{deroin-tholozan}.
+We'll come back to this correspondence in Proposition~\ref{prop:universal-CVHS-implies-DT}.}